Estimates vs Bids?

 - Extremely efficient when working with contractors that you trust

-- Are least accurate so usually described as a range of costs from x-y.
+- Are least accurate so usually described as a cost range.

 A bid is a formal promise to complete a specific project at a fixed price.